 Langlade County Chapter 40th Anniversary Patch

-Next year the chapter will be observing 45 years of Ice Age Trail activity in Langlade County.
-While in the fourth decade of trail activity here the chapter’s special 40th Anniversary Hiker patches are still available (while supplies last) to aspiring Thousand-Milers who have passed through Langlade County, as well as hikers making 2 of the 3 chapter hikes in 2018.
+This year the chapter is observing 45 years of Ice Age Trail activity in Langlade County.
+While in the fourth decade of trail activity in the county, the chapter’s special 40th Anniversary Hiker patches are still available (while supplies last) to Thousand-Milers who have passed through Langlade County.
 Contact the chapter coordinator for more details on the 2018 hikes or patches.

 You can stay up to date with chapter news by reading the latest issue of our chapter newsletter,Langlade Erratic 3-18

 For more information on chapter activities and/or hiking the Ice Age Trail in Langlade County, contact the chapter’s coordinator: Joe Jopek, 622 First Avenue, Antigo, WI 54409 call 715-623-2645 or e-mail email@example.com

 LANGLADE COUNTY ICE AGE NATIONAL SCENIC TRAIL CONDITIONS AND USER INFORMATION.